Circo-dev/Circo/docs/src/plugindev.md

 ## Plugin Lifecycle

 Following is the list of hooks to implement in plugins.
-Time usually goes top -> down, except:
+Time goes top → down, except:

 - When there is no empty line between hooks, then the call order is not defined.
 - Indented blocks may be called repeatedly